versx/WhMgr/README.md

                 // Maximum amount of Invasion subscriptions a user can set, set as 0 for no limit.
                 "maxInvasionSubscriptions": 0,
                 // Maximum amount of Gym subscriptions a user can set, set as 0 for no limit.
+                "maxGymSubscriptions": 0,
+                // Maximum amount of Lure subscriptions a user can set, set as 0 for no limit.
-                "maxGymSubscriptions": 0
+                "maxLureSubscriptions": 0
             },
             // Enable city role assignments.
             "enableCities": false,
-            // City/geofence role(s) used to assign city roles (if enabled) as well as depict what
+            // Cities used to assign roles (if enabled), **NOT** used or related to geofences or subscriptions.
-	    // geofences are related to which Discord guild. **NOT** used for subscriptions.
             "cityRoles": [
                 "City1",
                 "City2"